 If you are a student or faculty member and need something for your research, teaching, or study that the Library does not own or subscribe to, let us know.
 We may help you get it from one of our many borrowing partners, or in many cases we will buy it for the the collection.
 To suggest the purchase of a book or audio/video recording, contact firstname.lastname@example.org and include in your message as much information as you can about the resource (title, author, publisher, date and if possible, link to the item) or install our Library Request Bookmarklet.
-To inquire about a digital subscription (e.g. e-journals, datasets, etc.), please contact the college librarian, Bob Kieft (email@example.com).
+To inquire about a digital subscription (e.g. e-journals, datasets, etc.), please contact Daniel Chamberlain (email@example.com).

 Faculty may place library materials on reserve by downloading and completing this course reserve request form and sending it to firstname.lastname@example.org.
 Items are placed on reserve in the order received.
 Allow 2-3 work days for normal processing.
-Faculty should check their Moodle course pages to see when materials have been processed.
+Faculty will be notified when material have been processed to check their Moodle course pages.

 What can be placed on reserve?